Code-Institute-Submissions/Geoskincare-Malaysia/README.md

       1. The Website was tested on Google Chrome and Firefox and there is no errors.
       2. The website was viewed on a variety of devices such as Desktop, Laptop, iPhone 7, 8 & X and there's an issue regarding Home Treatment carousel images being too stretch but I've fixed it.
       3. A large amount of testing was done to ensure all pages and social media were linking correctly.
-      4. I have asked family member to test the website where they experienced no errors and easily navigate to other pages.
+      4. I have asked family member to test the website where she experienced no errors and easily navigate to other pages.

 - ## Deployment